 Firstly, gain some idea of water you will regularly fish.
-If you want to dip your toe into the river scene, a session or two with a six weight stillwater outfit will be fine (even a seven weight can be used at times though you will have no sport fighting the fish).
+If you want to dip your toe into the river scene, a session or two with a six weight stillwater outfit will be fine.

 Having decided you want to pursue river fishing, it is worth now investing in a lighter outfit.
 This does not mean gear that costs the earth, as with anything you pay your money and take your choice.
 There are some very good outfits now available.

 - 9ft Fly Rod – Rated AFTM 3-5 weight

 - Reel – Basic fly reel designed to hold 3-5 weight line plus 50+ meters of backing

 - Fly Line – Weight forward 3-5 floating fly line